Training Officer Grade

 - designing and developing e-learning materials, providing advisory service on e-learning;

-- assisting in formulating policies on training and performance management; and
+- assisting in formulating policy on training; and

 - undertaking training and general administration work.